jelambrar96-unir/CWRU_Bearing_NumPy/README.md

 5. The `1730_IR_21_DE48` file contains two sets of DE/FE time-series.
 Upon inspection, it was found that one of the pairs (the two `X215` time-series) is identical to the `1750_IR_21_DE48` file's time-series.
 For this reason, the redundancy was removed.
 6. The `1772_IR_14_DE48` file contains a pair of DE/FE time-series which is probably the correct one, but also contains another single DE time-series.
 This other time-series is identified as `X217`, but bears no resemblance to the two `X217` time-series found in the `1730_IR_21_DE48` file.
 Additionally, there was no `X217RPM` key in the file.
 For these reasons the `X217` time-series was removed.

-Based on these, the "Contents" table that can be found [here](TODO) contains the list of all .npz files, as well as the types of time-series they contain (DE, FE and/or BA).
+Based on these, the "Contents" table that can be found [here](/Contents.md) contains the list of all .npz files, as well as the types of time-series they contain (DE, FE and/or BA) and the number of entries.

 ## Attribution